oreakinodidi98/studentmanager/readme.md

   - initiallise a migration folder
     - alembic init <name of folder>
   - alembic.ini -> sqlalchemy.url -> change address to sqlite:///my_db.db
-  - show models we want to have migrated
+  - show models we want to have migrated and add our models metadata to env.py.
     - <name of folder> -> env.py -> target_metadata -> from models import BaseModel, Grade, Course, Student
     - target_metadata = [BaseModel.metadata]
   - create migration